 You really only need one pear to make a round of drinks, but having two pears of different varieties adds extra color and flavor to the pear cobbler.
 You might, for instance, have one Bosc pear and one Bartlett pear or even choose one green and one red Bartlett pear.
 The leftover pieces of pear can simply be a snack or you can reserve them and make your own pear liqueur.

 The nice thing about soaking pears in liquor is that the fruit picks up the flavor of the brandy.
 At the same time, it adds a little extra flavor to the brandy.
 Also, the brandy helps preserve the flesh of the pear so it will not turn brown, a common problem with fruits like apples and pears due to oxidation.

 For the Cocktail:

 1/2 ounce cinnamon syrup

 Drunken pears, for garnish

 Make Drunken Pears

-- An easy way to dice pears is to cut each pear into four or five thick slices.
+Dice the pears.
+An easy way to do this is to cut each fruit into four or five thick slices.
 Stack the slices and make two cuts lengthwise, then a single cut in the opposite direction.